appfoundry/Reliant/README.md

 (*OCSConfiguratorFromClass*) is provided by Reliant, you can always build your own.
 Your custom configurator should conform to the *OCSConfigurator* protocol.
 In the configurator's designated initializer, you should start building your object definitions.
-A configurator, although not enforced, should maintain it's own definition registry.
+A configurator, although not enforced, should maintain its own definition registry.
 A configurator should not start creating instances for these definitions just until the
 contextLoaded: message is send to it.
-Only after all work is done should the configurator return objects through its objectForKey:inContext: method.
+Only after all work is done, the configurator should return objects through its objectForKey:inContext: method.
 When work is done, the initializing property should be true/YES/whatever-other-bool-literal-you-prefer.

 An abstract implementation is also provided.
-This is the *OCSConfiguratorBase* which deals with the boiler plate code for keeping track of registered definitions and object.
+This is the *OCSConfiguratorBase* which deals with the boilerplate code for keeping track of registered definitions and objects.
 If you extend this class, you should import the *OCSConfiguratorBase+ForSubclassEyesOnly.h* header in your implementation (.m file).
-This will alow you to call "protected" methods and properties, hidden for non-extending classes.
+This will allow you to call "protected" methods and properties, hidden for non-extending classes.
 You should never use this category outside of a subclass, doing so will cause unexpected behavior.